September 16, 2019

 Time together without dating can look more like time served than time well spent.

-So how do we make sure we don’t fall into a relationship rut?
+So, how can we avoid falling into a relationship rut?
 Date.
-On a regular, weekly basis you need to go out on a date.
-Dating allows you to continue learning and seeing each other.
+On a regular, weekly basis, you need to go out on a date.
+Dating allows you to continue learning about each other and seeing each other.
 You fell in love while dating.
 If you stop doing this, you are inviting problems.
 And it is the easiest thing to do to maintain your relationship.
+So if you want a healthy relationship, go on a date!

 For further proof, check out these articles: